The knee index is an evaluation developed to assess patients with a knee pathology or who have had surgery.

 The knee index is the first functional evaluation that is included in the clinical examination carried out by the orthopedic surgeon, that allows to obtain a complete evaluation of the knee.

-The knee index provides objective data to help the orthopedic surgeon to support the monitoring of the patient’s progress through the evaluation and rehabilitation process, and a communication tool with the team of physical therapists and physiatrists.
+The knee index provides objective data to help the orthopedic surgeon provide support in monitoring the patient’s progress through the evaluation and rehabilitation process, and a communication tool with the team of physical therapists and physiatrists.

 The knee index may also be used within the rehabilitation center for the evaluation and treatment of non-surgical conditions to support the physical therapist throughout the patient’s clinical course of rehabilitation.